Growth of nonsymmetric operads: Preliminaries

 We say $\tau$ is \emph{isomorphic} to $\tau'$ if there is an isomorphism from $\tau$ to $\tau'$.
 It is easy to see that an isomorphism also respects the type of each vertex, more precisely, if $\varphi:\tau\to\tau'$ is an isomorphism, then $v\in\Vert(\tau)$ is a leaf (respectively, an internal vertex, the root) in $\tau$ if and only if so is $\varphi(v)$ in $\tau'$.

 \begin{remark} The only difference between our rooted trees and those in \cite[Section 3.3]{BD16} is that an internal vertex of our rooted tree always has positive arity while an internal vertex in the sense of \cite{BD16} may have zero arity.
-Note that the existence of internal vertices of arity zero makes \cite[Proposition 3.4.1.6]{BD16} false. \end{remark}
+Note that the existence of internal vertices of arity zero makes \cite[Proposition 3.4.1.6]{BD16} false. (see Example \ref{xxex2.3} for a counterexample). \end{remark}